thangckt/thangckt.github.io/docs/cluster/compiling/LAMMPS.md

     - can use `export CFLAGS`, `export CXXFLAGS`.
 This same as `-DCMAKE_CXX_LINK_FLAGS` (CPPFLAG means both)
     - `LDFLAGS` same as `CMAKE_EXE_LINKER_FLAGS`
-    - Some packages, such as `QUIP`, `LATTE`,... requires LAPACK (and BLAS), which may not available on some systems.
+    - Some packages, such as `QUIP`, `LATTE`, `PLUMED`... requires LAPACK (and BLAS), which may not available on some systems.
 Then, use `-DUSE_INTERNAL_LINALG=yes` to install them, internally.
 With this option, we don't need to compile `LAPACK & BLAS` in `PLUMED`, so this make a simplified setting for PLUMED.
 Note to `load module `tooldev/gsl-2.7` for automatically find `LAPACK & BLAS`.
     - `LEPTON_ENABLE_JIT` requires 'sys/auxv.h' that is only available on newer GLIBC.
 So disable it.

 ```shell